jdiegodcp/ramlfications/README.rst

    $ pip install ramlfications

 ``ramlfications`` runs on Python 2.6, 2.7, and 3.3+, and PyPy.
 Both Linux and OS X are supported.
+Currently, only RAML 0.8 is supported, but there are plans_ to support 1.0.

 Continue onto `usage`_ to get started on using ``ramlfications``.